-After your doctor says that you can drive, talk to your provincial ministry of transport and ask about the rules for people who have had a stroke.
+Talk with your doctor and your loved ones about driving again.
+You will need your doctor's approval to drive again.
+Also, check with your provincial ministry of transport about the rules for people who have had a stroke.
 You may need to take classes, be tested again, and have changes made to your car.
 Some stroke rehab centres give driver training classes.

 If you cannot drive because of problems from your stroke, check with your stroke rehab centre about programs that offer special vans that can take you to and from places.
 Senior groups and volunteer agencies may also offer transportation services.

-E. Gregory Thompson, MD - Internal Medicine
+E. Gregory Thompson MD - Internal Medicine

-Brian D. O'Brien, MD - Internal Medicine
+Brian D. O'Brien MD - Internal Medicine

-Richard D. Zorowitz, MD - Physical Medicine and Rehabilitation
+Richard D. Zorowitz MD - Physical Medicine and Rehabilitation